epfl-ada/2021/Tutorials/03 - Describing data/README.md

 # 02 - Describing data

-In this tutorial session we explore the basic features of python libraries for statistical analysis and we practice using them.
+In this exercise we explore the basic features of python libraries for statistical analysis and we practice using them.

 ---